African & African American Literature Minor

 - Develop a broad-based understanding of the history of black global experience and its impact on racial issues today.

 - Learn to "see" race in a way that makes them more attuned to the workings of structural oppression and more capable of empathizing with the lives and experiences of people of color.

 Like most minors at WCU, the AAAL Minor requires students to take six courses, or 18 credits, in order to complete the program.
-Our students start by taking two required survey courses—one in African Literature and one in African American Literature—and then finish by choosing four electives.
+Our students start by taking two required survey courses—one in African Literature and one in African American Literature—and then finish by choosing four electives, two of which must be at the 300 level or above.
 View our updated AAAL Minor advising sheet .

 Students in the AAAL Minor may choose from a wide range of courses in order to complete the program.
 Please check the online Schedule of Classes to learn about course availability for a given semester, keeping in mind that at least three to four AAAL Minor courses are offered each semester.
 If you're a student in the minor and unable to find a course that you need to finish the program, please contact the Minor Coordinator (or the instructor of record) about the possibility of individualized instruction.
 View the complete list of required and elective courses for the AAAL Minor.

 The AAAL Minor hosts various community-building events and outings throughout the academic year.
 In recent years, we've led van trips to the People's Light Theater in Malvern to see compelling plays on Bayard Rustin (2022), Nina Simone (2019), and Martin Luther King (2016) and to the Philadelphia Museum of Art to see the special exhibit "Represent: 200 Years of African American Art" (2015).
 We also hosted a faculty/student Roundtable on 12 Years a Slave (2013).
 More events are in the pipeline!
 Stay tuned, and if you'd like to get involved or have ideas for future outings, please contact the Program Coordinator.